Scope 3 emissions — indirect emissions across an entity's value chain — represent the most technically challenging aspect of UK SRS S2 implementation.

 Financial institution requirements

 UK SRS S2 paragraphs 31-34 impose additional specific requirements on financial institutions for Scope 3 Category 15 (investments).
-These requirements vary by type of financial activity:

 Asset management entities